-According to the researchers, currently there is no vaccine available for this disease either for humans or for animals and patients and the only way to manage and treat the infected patients is through an intensive support care.
+According to the researchers, currently there is no vaccine available for this disease either for humans or for animals and patients and the only way to manage and treat the infected patients is through intensive supportive care.
 As there is no vaccine available people are advised to take precautions very seriously.
-Health professional who are attending infected patients are suggested to take precautionary measures such as wearing masks and gloves, washing hands with antibacterial whenever they get in contact with an infected patient, get themselves treated immediately if they feel uneasiness.
+Health professionals who are attending infected patients are suggested to take precautionary measures such as wearing masks and gloves, washing hands with antibacterial whenever they get in contact with an infected patient, get themselves treated immediately if they feel uneasiness.
 It is also suggested to keep an infected patient or those who are exposed to the virus should be kept in isolation.

 Avoid drinking toddy which is available in open container and is near to palm tree.

 - Maintain distance with pigs or pig handlers